nmcmahon3027/Notes/README.md

                                     //CANNOT create objects off of abstract methods
                                     //Must extend super class from subclasses if you want to
-                                    //MUST: if you put abstract methods in super class, MUST USE THEM IN SUBCLASS!!
+                                    //MUST: if you put abstract methods in super class, MUST USE THEM IN SUBCLASS!! public void swim() {

+       }

+    public void walk() { //NOT abstaract so can put in ANY subclass w/ out overriding }

+    //Thats why Mammal class is ABSTRACT, its not a physical object and we just want ITS CHARACTERISTICS FOR OTHER METHODS
+    //We want them to inherite these methods, just not actually create an object from it
+    //SUBCLASS METHODS OVERRIDE the SUPERCLASS methods
     }

  //**(Pt.56)